 The Perils of Dressing Younger

-If the goal is to look younger, adopting the dress code of a young person simply doesn’t work.
+If the goal is looking younger, adopting the dress code of a young person simply doesn’t work.
 It can actually make a woman look older.
 If there’s a dissonance between the person and the clothing, people see it and think, “Young clothes, old woman.”
 It emphasizes the age of the individual.
-It can even make the woman seem a little desperate as if she’s trying to deny her age.
+It can even make the woman seem a little desperate, as if she’s trying to deny her age.

 High heels and short skirts are fine on young women and can be pulled off by a middle-aged female with the right carriage.
 However, with an older woman, people might be whispering, “Does she have any idea how she looks?”